What are the school day timings?

 When are the school holidays?

 A letter with school holiday dates is sent home each year.
-This information is also available from the school office and is published on the website in the School Info section under Dates and Times.
+This information is also available from the school office and is published here

 Is drinking water available?